Critical Path For A Successful Tales of the Cocktail Seminar

 The Timeline - Abbreviated

-Jan: (If your proposal has a shot): Call the Director of Education and discuss it.
+January 28-February 1: (If your proposal has a shot): Call the Director of Education and one Committee Member to discuss it.

-Feb 28: Submit final recipes, get panelists to submit headshots, bios etc.
+March 17: Submit final description, get panelists to submit headshots, bios etc.

-April 18 – May 1: Finalise PPT, rehearse seminar with panelists, write hand-out, liaise with sponsor to ensure Tales gets all the products for the tastings/cocktails.
+May 1 – June 3: Finalize PPT, rehearse seminar with panelists, write hand-out, liaise with sponsor to ensure Tales gets all the products for the tastings/cocktails.

 On The Day: Meet panelists in presenter green room 45mins before your seminar start time , prepare once more, and then get going!